 No. You need to provide us with details about what you have observed or are aware of that indicates the adult may be subject to abuse, neglect, exploitation or mistreatment.

 I suspect an attorney (or private appointed guardian or administrator) isn’t performing their role properly.
 Who can I ask for advice about taking protective action for an adult without decision-making capacity?

 If you suspect an attorney or private guardian/administrator isn’t performing their role properly, you can contact our Guardianship team for information about what the role of the decision maker is and what protective measures may be possible.

 Yes, you can remain anonymous.
-You can choose to have a referral form sent to you for completion and not provide your personal details in the form or our Intake Officer can go through the referral form with you on the phone to ensure we have all relevant information to make a decision.
+You can choose to have a request form sent to you for completion and not provide your personal details in the form or our Intake Officer can go through the request form with you on the phone to ensure we have all relevant information to make a decision.
 However, please be aware if you do choose to remain anonymous you won’t be notified about the outcome of the investigation.

 How long should it take to conduct an investigation?

 It will depend on many factors including the complexity of the case, the information required and the level of risk to the adult associated with the concerns raised.
 Investigations can take a number of months even if protective action such as a suspension occurs initially.
 Some complex investigations involving multiple allegations and significant asset, property and legal structures or large families in extensive conflict can take many months or in excess of a year depending upon the issues.

 We will always complete an investigation as quickly as we can, but we must always prioritise our investigations to protect the rights and safety of our vulnerable clients.

 If an investigation is underway and the Office of the Public Guardian has not suspended an attorney, can the attorney remove someone from hospital or continue to withdraw money?